A nonprofit global initiative of the Human Development ProjectPublic launch October 2026

 Limitations

-Fourth, the multi-component design of the intervention precludes identification of the specific curricular elements responsible for the observed effects.
+Third, the multi-component design of the intervention precludes identification of the specific curricular elements responsible for the observed effects.
 The null findings from the Version A / Version B comparison suggest that additional journaling is not independently sufficient; however, identifying which components are necessary, which are sufficient, and which are dispensable will require component-dismantling studies.

-Fifth, the 18-year longitudinal benchmark derived from Lilgendahl et al. (2013) reflects a sample of predominantly White, college-educated women.
+Fourth, the 18-year longitudinal benchmark derived from Lilgendahl et al. (2013) reflects a sample of predominantly White, college-educated women.
 Further longitudinal research establishing natural developmental baselines across more diverse demographic groups would strengthen the external validity of comparisons between intervention-produced and naturally occurring ego stage change.

 Conclusion

-The findings reported here suggest that the mechanisms Manners and Durkin (2000) identified as underlying adult ego stage transition can be operationalized in an online academic environment, and that they can produce significant ego stage growth among adults who have not selected themselves for developmental programs.
-The E5-to-E6 transition demonstrated by Manners et al. (2004) was replicated in this substantially different delivery context, and significant E6-to-E7 growth was observed relative to a control group, extending Vincent et al.'s (2015) demonstration to a second delivery format.
+The findings reported here suggest that the mechanisms Manners and Durkin (2000) identified as underlying adult ego stage transition can be operationalized in an online environment, and that they can produce significant ego stage growth among adults who have not selected themselves for exclusively developmental programs.
+The E5-to-E6 transition demonstrated by Manners et al. (2004) was replicated in this substantially different delivery context, and significant E6-to-E7 growth was observed relative to a control group, extending Vincent et al.’s (2015) demonstration to a second delivery format.
 These findings do not establish that online delivery is equivalent to face-to-face delivery — a question that would require a head-to-head comparison with matched samples — but they do establish that online delivery is sufficient to produce measurable stage growth across two distinct pretest stages, in a conventionally recruited academic population.
 The practical implication is that deliberate ego development promotion may be feasible at scales substantially beyond those at which it has previously been demonstrated.

 References